dotlovesyou/dot/README.md

 ---

 That’s it!
-We hope you enjoy building with the Pippin Framework.
+We hope you enjoy building with the Dot Framework.
 Whether you want your AI to brainstorm content, spin up tokens on Solana, or implement an entirely new skill from scratch, we’ve got you covered.
 If you have any questions or suggestions, please reach out or open an issue—happy hacking!